-But 22 years ago, the fictional bear found himself at the centre of a controversy involving the Walt Disney company and Canada Post.
+But in 1996, the fictional bear found himself at the centre of a controversy involving the Walt Disney company and Canada Post.

 The problem for some was that one of the stamps, released that October for Stamp Collecting Month, showed Pooh sitting in front of an image of Walt Disney World — the location of which, as The Globe and Mail pointed out, was made explicitly clear by words on the bottom of the stamp.

 The Disney company had controlled the rights to the Pooh characters since 1961.

 'A little too commercial'

 Having the Disney theme park appearing on the stamp also rankled Simon de Jong, a New Democrat and the MP for Regina—Qu'Appelle.

 "I think it's a little too commercial," said de Jong, when discussing his objection with CBC's Midday in November of 1996.